soniaj245/GitMissionStatement/README.md

 1. Clone the directory by using "git clone __GitHub_url__"
 2. Open in any text editor of your choosing or type "open missionstatement.txt" in command line.
 3. From here, you can view the mission statement.
-4. For more information on the process of creating the statement, you can look through the branches commit history, particularly the branch named "testing", to see the history of the file.
+4. For more information on the process of creating the statement, you can look through the branches commit history, particularly the branch named "editing", to see the history of the file.

 ###License
 MIT License